What Are Three Techniques For Mitigating Vlan Attacks Choose Three

 Integrating Firewalls with VLANs: A Cohesive Security Architecture

 1. Policy‑Centric Design – Begin with a clear business‑driven matrix that maps applications, data classifications, and user roles to specific VLANs.
 Translate this matrix into firewall rules that are as explicit as possible, using source/destination IP ranges, port numbers, and application identifiers.
-2. Dynamic Rule Updates – apply automation platforms (e.g., API‑driven firewalls, SD‑WAN controllers, or network‑access‑control systems) that can adjust rules in real time as VLAN memberships change or as new services are introduced.
+2. Dynamic Rule Updates – put to work automation platforms (e.g., API‑driven firewalls, SD‑WAN controllers, or network‑access‑control systems) that can adjust rules in real time as VLAN memberships change or as new services are introduced.

 2. Micro‑Segmentation with Intent‑Based Networks – In more mature environments, intent‑based networking controllers can automatically generate and enforce firewall policies based on workload intent, reducing manual configuration errors and ensuring consistent enforcement across physical, virtual, and cloud‑based VLANs.